mhooten/mhooten.github.io/_pages/about.md

 * New paper accepted in JABES:

 Lu, X., Y. Kanno, G. Valentine, M. Kulp, and M.B.
 Hooten.
 (In Press).
 Regularized latent trajectory models for spatio-temporal population dynamics.
 Journal of Agricultural, Biological and Environmental Statistics.

-* New paper accepted in Movement Ecology:

-Valle, D., N. Attias, J.A.
-Cullen, M.B.
-Hooten, A. Giroux, L. Gustavo, R. Oliveira-Santos, A.L.J.
-Desbiez, and R.J.
-Fletcher.
-(In Press).
-Bridging the gap between movement data and connectivity analysis using the Time-Explicit Habitat Selection (TEHS) model.
-Movement Ecology.

 * New paper published in Spatial Statistics: